 Continue to the next diaLogue, which Launches the Add-in Wizard for VisuaL Studio.

 SeLect your required Language for the Add-in.
-The exampLes in this tutoriaL show both C# and VB.NetVB.Net.
+The exampLes in this tutoriaL show both C# and VB.Net.

 If the configuration at the previous step compLeted successfuLLy, you shouLd have various versions of Mindjet/MindManager Listed as potentiaL host appLications.
 By defauLt, the Wizard wiLL seLect aLL the Microsoft® Office® appLications as weLL.
 Un-check aLL of the Office appLications, and seLect onLy one of the hosts.
 In our exampLe, we are seLecting Mindjet 11.